FREE service call with any repair over $250 Call (343) 700-1077

 The springs and cables carry the entire weight of the door, so we inspect them first.
 We check the torsion or extension spring for rust and fatigue, verify the tension, and look at every inch of cable and both cable drums for wear.

 A standard spring is rated for about 10,000 cycles, and a high-cycle spring for 15,000 or more, so we estimate the life left in yours and flag it before it snaps.
-If we find a fraying cable, a slipping drum or a spring near the end of its life, we can usually handle it on the spot, whether that is same-day broken torsion spring repair or frayed cable replacement with a fresh set of worn roller replacement.
+If we find a fraying cable, a slipping drum or a spring near the end of its life, we can usually handle it on the spot, whether that is same-day broken torsion spring repair, frayed cable replacement, or worn roller replacement.

 Rollers, hinges, tracks and bearings we lubricate